alexakreizinger/ps2hackswiki/docs/software/install-freehdboot.md

 ## Requirements

 * Internal hard drive
-* USB thumb drive formatted to FAT32
+* USB storage device formatted to FAT32
 * FMCB memory card

 ## Instructions

-1. Download the [FreeMcBoot installer](https://israpps.github.io/FreeMcBoot-Installer/test/8_Downloads.html) by clicking the latest version.
+1. Download the [Free McBoot installer](https://israpps.github.io/FreeMcBoot-Installer/test/8_Downloads.html) by clicking the latest version.
-1. Plug USB thumb drive into PC.
+1. Plug USB storage device into PC.
 1. If the thumb drive is not formatted to FAT32, use **GUIFormat** to format it.
 1. Copy the unzipped installer folder onto the thumb drive.